 6. Which book do you have the fondest memories of?

 Well, probably the Harry Potter series, but to be honest, I have fond memories of almost all my books.
 It’s kind of funny because I can usually remember where I was and things like what music I listened to while reading my favourite books for the first time, but I have to think really hard to recall what I did only a few days ago.

 7. Which book did you have the most difficulty reading?

 Hm, let’s see…maybe The Lost Hero by Rick Riordan.

-I mean, I’ve definitely read books more difficult to get through, but this one just comes to mind, and I think my struggle with it represents me as a person pretty well.
-You see, it’s not a bad book.
-Not at all.
+I mean, I’ve definitely read books more difficult to get through, but this one just comes to mind.
+It’s not a bad book at all.
 It’s actually, like all Riordan’s books, pretty amazing.
-However, I really missed to old crew and it took me quite some time to fully accept the new characters.
+However, I really missed the old crew and it took me quite some time to fully accept the new characters.
 You get me?